November Presentation AGM

 Chair – Oona Roycroft

-Vice Chair – Carmel Power
+Vice Chair – Seamus Murray

 Hon Secretary – Stephanie Bourke